 We emphasize that the seminar attracts many young researchers (PhD students and postdocs, and the occasional Master student), not all of whom specialize in statistical physics.
 As a speaker, you should take this into consideration.
 You can count on a basic knowledge of (spatial) probability theory and general mathematics, but not everyone in the audience is familiar with the foundations of statistical physics, quantum physics, or other advanced fields of expertise.

 The schedule of the Mark Kac seminar is one of the keys to its success.
-A lecture in the Mark Kac seminar takes quite a bit longer than you are probably used to: each of the two speakers will have 90 minutes (twice 45 minutes) to speak, with a 15-minute break half-way each talk.
+A lecture in the Mark Kac seminar is longer than usual: each of the two speakers will have 90 minutes (twice 45 minutes) to speak, with a 15-minute break half-way each talk.
 This means that as a speaker, you have ample time to explain things and go into details.
-We warn you, however, not to overestimate the amount of material you can cover in the given time.
-The seminar leaves ample room for questions and discussion, and this has been known to catch speakers out before.
+We warn you, however, not to overestimate the amount of material you can cover in the given time: the seminars setup invites questions and discussion, and this has been known to catch speakers out in the past.

 In view of the above, we suggest that you keep the first part of your talk at an accessible, introductory level, aimed at a general audience of PhD level and above.
 The second part of your talk can be more advanced.
-Make good use of the time given to you to explain your results and, if possible, to go into the ideas and details of their proofs, but make sure to also leave time for discussion and questions.
+Make good use of the available time to explain your results and, if possible, to go into the ideas behind them and the details of their proofs, but also make sure to leave time for discussion and questions.

 The two lectures are separated by a lunch break.
 If you are the morning speaker, please take into account that we need to stop in time to have enough time for lunch before the start of the afternoon session.
 The schedule for the day is as follows: